What is a typical class day?

 An optional, extended group trip, comprised of educational, cultural enrichment and recreational activities, is scheduled during the last week of the UBMS program.
 Participants are not required to attend the Big Trip.

-This year, the Big Trip will again transport students to an exciting destination where activities will include visiting art, science, and military museums, a a college campus, and a national park.
-In addition, students will have the opportunity to relax in the sun, sightsee in the city, and shop for souvenirs.
+This year, the Big Trip will again transport students to an exciting destination where activities may include visiting art, science, and cultural museums, college campuses, and a national parks.
+In addition, students will have the opportunity to relax, sightseeing in the city, and shop for souvenirs.
 The Big Trip includes air transportation, hotel accommodations, meals, ground transportation, and all park, zoo, and museum entrance tickets.
-More detailed information, including the destination, will be announced in April.
+More detailed information, including the destination, will be announced once students are admitted into the summer program.